andreabolognani/debian-libvirt/docs/platforms.rst

 version is released or when the vendor itself drops support, whichever comes first.
 In this context, third-party efforts to extend the lifetime of a distro are not considered, even when they are endorsed by the vendor (eg. Debian LTS).
+Within each major release, only the most recent minor release is considered.

 For the purposes of identifying supported software versions available on Linux, the project will look at CentOS, Debian, Fedora, openSUSE, RHEL, SLES and